Subscribe and receive a 4L Casserole Dish

 To make the pastry, tip the flour into a bowl with 2 tsp salt.
 Put the lard and milk in a pan with 150ml water, then heat gently until the lard has melted, but don’t let it boil.
 Pour the hot liquid into the flour mixture, while beating with a wooden spoon.

-Use your hands to knead until the dough comes together smoothly.
-Use a little more lard to grease the loaf tin, then line it with a long strip of baking parchment that comes well over the edge of the tin at each end – this will help you to lift out the pie.
-Dust inside the tin with the finest dusting of flour, too.
+When the mixture starts to clump use your hands to knead until the dough comes together smoothly.
+Use a little more lard inside the loaf tin, then line with a long strip of baking parchment that comes well over the edge at each end – this will help you to lift out the pie later.
+Lightly dust the inside of the tin with flour, too.

-Dust your surface with flour.
-Wrap a third of the dough in cling film, then a tea towel (see tip, below), then roll out the rest to roughly 1.5cm thick.
-Roll the pastry over the rolling pin to help you lift over and into the tin.
-Use your hands to mould the pastry into the tin, pressing it firmly into the corners and easing it neatly up the sides to give an even thickness and overhang all the way around.
+Dust your work surface with flour.
+Wrap a third of the dough in baking paper, then a tea towel to keep warm and malleable, then roll out the rest into a rectangle roughly 1.5cm thick.
+Use the rolling pin to help lift it into the tin, then use your hands to mould the pastry into the tin, pressing it firmly into the corners and easing it up the sides to give an even thickness and overhang all the way around.

-Start layering up the pie with roughly a quarter of the pork filling, pressing into a firmly packed, even layer at the bottom.
-Top with just over half of the chicken fillets – you can cut them to fit if you need to.
-Sandwich them together like a jigsaw puzzle, so that wherever you eventually slice into the finished pie, you get a perfect stripe of each different layer.
+Start layering the pie with roughly a quarter of the pork filling, packing it into an even layer at the bottom.
+Top with just over half of the chicken – you can cut it to fit if you need to.

-Follow the chicken strips with a second quarter of the pork.
-Again, try to press into a well-packed, even layer without disturbing the pastry too much.
-Now put in the apricots.
-Fit them in snugly, to once again create an even layer with no visible gaps.
+Follow the chicken with another quarter of the pork – again, in a well-packed, even layer without disturbing the pastry too much – then layer in the apricots.
+Fit them in snugly with no visible gaps.

 Top the apricots with just over half the remaining pork mixture – this will probably take you over the top of the tin.
-Add the final layer of chicken fillets down the middle, starting to round the filling toward the centre.
-Finally, pile on the remaining pork and mould with your hands into a neat, firm dome.
+Add the remaining chicken fillets down the middle.
+Finally, pile on the remaining pork and mould with your hands into a firm dome.

-Heat oven to 200C/180C fan/gas 6.
-Roll out the remaining pastry on a floured surface to a little bigger than the top of the pie.
-Brush some egg over the overhanging pastry edges on the pie, then lift on your pastry lid.
+Heat the oven to 200C/180C fan/gas 6.
+Roll out the remaining pastry on a floured surface to a rectangle a little bigger than the top of the pie.
+Brush the egg over the overhanging pastry, then cover with the pastry lid.

-Crimp the edge of your pastry by using your index finger to create a ‘divot’, while pinching around it with two fingers from your other hand.
-Work all the way around the edges – this looks pretty, but also helps to seal the edges even more.
+Crimp the edge of the pastry by using your index finger to create a ‘divot’, while pinching around it with two fingers.
+This helps seal the edges.

-Finally, make a small hole in the centre of the pie and insert a metal piping nozzle into it.
-Brush the top all over with more beaten egg, then bake in a shallow roasting tin for 30 mins, before lowering the temperature to 180C/160C fan/gas 4 and cooking for another hour.
-Leave to cool (see tip, below), then use the paper to help lift out the pie – although once cool, you should be able to tip it out upside down onto your hand.
+Make a small hole in the centre of the pie and insert a metal piping nozzle.
+Brush the top with more beaten egg, then bake in a shallow roasting tin for 30 mins, then lower to 180C/160C fan/gas 4 and cook for another 1 hr until golden.
+Leave to cool completely in the tin, then use the paper to help lift out the pie.

-Soften the gelatine leaves in some cold water and pour 500ml boiling water over the stock cube to make stock.
+Submerge the gelatine leaves in cold water and leave to soak until soft, around 5 mins.
+Pour around 300ml boiling water over the stock cube to make stock.
 Squeeze the excess water from the leaves and stir into the stock to dissolve.
-Cool to room temperature, then sit a small funnel into your nozzle (unless you have a steady hand) and gradually pour in a little at a time into your pie until no more will go in.
+Cool to room temperature, then sit a small funnel into the nozzle and pour slowly into the pie until no more will go in.
 Remove the nozzle and chill for at least 4 hrs, or overnight.